outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    ~ $ docker run -a stdin -a stdout ...
    ```

    If we want to start the process in *background* mode, namely the *detach* mode, then add the `-d` option.
 Containers runs in this mode will print the container ID and release host terminal immediately.
-So we cannot input to the root process or see the output or error message: STDIN/STDOUT/STDERR closed.
+So we cannot input to the root process or see the output or error message: STDIN/STDOUT/STDERR detached.
 If the root process exits, then the container exits as well.
 So we cannot do like this:

    ```bash
    ~ $ docker run -d -p 80:80 my_image service nginx start